FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 The noise can sometimes be negligible, but frequently it lowers the observed SUT performance as observed in trial results.

-In this model, SUT does not have a single performance value, it has a spectrum.
+In this simple model, a SUT does not have a single performance value, it has a spectrum.
 One end of the spectrum is the idealized noiseless performance value, the other end can be called a noiseful performance.
 In practice, trial results close to the noiseful end of the spectrum